 Illustration with almost 150 pictures printed in Duotone & spot varnished.
 VIEW THIS BOOK ONLINE via ISSUU.COM

 THE FALL OF PHNOM PENH [new edition] A complete revision of the earlier version with a revised text of approximately 9,500 words, new pictures –black&white and color.
-Now in a book of over 200 pages with a hard cover.
+Now in a book of over 200 pages with a hardcover.
 Available at AMAZON.COM and across bookstore in Asia (Monuments Books).
-Published on April 2015.
+Published in April 2015.
 ISBN 9786167277103 (ENGLISH language version)

 LA CHUTE DE PHNOM PENH [version en Français]